Nexmo/nexmo-developer/_use_cases/client-sdk-sendinblue-order-confirm.md

 SENDINBLUE_TEMPLATE_ID=
 ```

+This assumes you are using port 3000, but you can use any convenient free port.

 Add in your application ID from the installation section.
 You can obtain your API key and secret from the [Nexmo Dashboard](https://dashboard.nexmo.com).

-The private key file will typically be `private.key`.
+The private key file will typically be `private.key`, unless you specified something else.

-The Conversation ID is only used for testing purposes.
-You do not need to add it at this stage.
+> **NOTE:** The Conversation ID is only used for testing purposes.
+You do not need to configure it at this stage.

 ### Sendinblue configuration

-You must have a Sendinblue API key.
+You must have a [Sendinblue](https://www.sendinblue.com) API key.

 For testing this use case it is assumed you have Sendinblue "sender" information.
 This is the email address and name you are sending emails from.
 You will also want to specify a user name and email address that will receive the order confirmation emails.
-Usually this information would be available on a per-customer basis in the user database, but for testing convenience it is set in the environment file in this use case.
+Usually this information would be available on a per-customer basis in the user database, but in this use case it is set in the environment file for testing convenience.

 You also need the ID of the email template you are using.
 The template is created in the Sendinblue UI.
 When you have created a template and activated it you can make a note of the ID as specified in the UI.
 This is the number that is used here.